CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: A country is place.
 A country can have multiple cities exist within it.
 A country can have one or more industries.
 A country can also have many users living in the country.

 Attributes:\
-**ID (PK)**\
+**country_id (PK)**\
 Data Type: INTEGER\
-Description: ID is the primary key for the country entity.
-Each country will have a unique ID that it can be identified with.\
+Description: country_id is the primary key for the country entity.
+Each country will have a unique country_id that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one city.
+The country_id is unique and each country_id can only describe one city.

 **country_name**\
 Data Type: VARCHAR(50)\